 Because the baking/precomputing of the lighting is a relatively slow process, only large and complex assets with distinct lighting variations, such as concavity and self-shadowing, should be tagged as “Contribute GI”.
 Smaller and convex meshes that receive homogeneous lighting should not be marked as such, and they should, therefore, receive indirect lighting from the Light Probes which store a simpler approximation of the lighting.
 Larger dynamic objects can rely on LPPVs, in order to receive better localized indirect lighting.
 Limiting the number of objects tagged as “Contribute GI” in your scene is absolutely crucial to minimize baking times while maintaining an adequate lighting quality.
 You can learn more about this optimization process and the importance of Probe lighting in this tutorial.

-You should restrict the usage of both GI systems to high-end platforms and/or to projects that have tightly controlled scenes with predictable costs.
-This approach should only be used by expert users who have a very good understanding of all lighting settings because managing both systems adds great complexity.
-Consequently, picking one of the two GI systems is usually a safer strategy for most projects.
-Using both systems is rarely recommended!
+If you wish to use both Enlighten Realtime Global Illumination and baked lighting at the same time, limit your simultaneous use of both global illumination systems to high-end platforms and/or to projects that have tightly controlled scenes with predictable costs.
+Only expert users who have a very good understanding of all lighting settings can effectively use this approach.
+Consequently, picking one of the two global illumination systems is usually a safer strategy for most projects.
+Using both systems is rarely recommended.

 The Mode property of a Light component is a common source of confusion.

-It is very important to note that the mode of a light is only relevant if the Baked Global Illumination system is enabled.
-If you do not use any GI system or only use the Realtime GI system, then all Baked and Mixed lights will behave as though their Mode property was set to Realtime.
+It is important to note that the mode of a light is only relevant if the Baked Global Illumination system is enabled.
+If you do not use any global illumination system or only use Enlighten Realtime Global Illumination system, then all Baked and Mixed lights will behave as though their Mode property was set to Realtime.